 - Roberto Carlos – LB

-- Franz Beckenbauer – Sweeper, but could play outside or CM due to skill
+- Franz Beckenbauer – Sweeper, but could play outside or CM due to abilities.

 - Philipp Lahm – LB